grafana/tempo/docs/sources/tempo/operations/monitor/polling.md

 ---
-title: Use polling to monitor Tempo's backend status
+title: Use polling to monitor the backend status
 menuTitle: Use polling to monitor backend status
-description: Monitor Tempo's backend using polling
+description: Monitor backend status for Tempo using polling.
 weight: 30
 aliases:
 - /docs/tempo/operations/polling
 - ../polling
 ---

-# Use polling to monitor Tempo's backend status
+# Use polling to monitor the backend status

 Tempo maintains knowledge of the state of the backend by polling it on regular intervals.
 There are currently only two components that need this knowledge and, consequently, only two that poll the backend: compactors